mayorbyrne/json_to_html/README.md

 ### please note the single quotes

-The resulting html string will be copied to your clipboard, with `<pre>` tags attached:
+The resulting html string will be copied to your clipboard, with `<pre>` tags attached, ready for use in your javascript code:

 `<pre>"{<br/>&nbsp;&nbsp;\"WHATEVER\":&nbsp;\"STRING\",<br/>&nbsp;&nbsp;\"YOU\":&nbsp;\"NEED&nbsp;CONVERTED\"<br/>}"</pre>`